allisonz316/lesson-19-graph-applications/index.md

 **Output**

 ```
-[(0, 1), (0, 2), (0, 3), (3, 5), (5, 8), (5, 6), (6, 4), (3, 7), (7, 10), (10, 14), (8, 12), (12, 9), (10, 11), (12, 15), (15, 19), (15, 18), (19, 16), (16, 17), (15, 13)]
+[(0, 1), (1, 2), (2, 3), (3, 14), (14, 13), (14, 15), (15, 5), (5, 4), (5, 6), (6, 16), (6, 7), (7, 8), (8, 9), (9, 10), (10, 11), (11, 12), (0, 19), (16, 17), (7, 18)]
 ```

 **Interpretation of Results**: This output is the list of edges in the MST.
 Following these paths in the correct order will minimize the number of gremlins you must defeat.
 * Begin at secret chamber 0
 * Path 1: Travel to secret chamber 1 from secret chamber 0
-* Path 2: Travel to secret chamber 2 from secret chamber 0
+* Path 2: Travel to secret chamber 2 from secret chamber 1
-* Path 3: Travel to secret chamber 3 from secret chamber 0
+* Path 3: Travel to secret chamber 3 from secret chamber 2
-* Path 4: Travel to secret chamber 5 from secret chamber 3
+* Path 4: Travel to secret chamber 14 from secret chamber 3
-* Path 5: Travel to secret chamber 8 from secret chamber 5
+* Path 5: Travel to secret chamber 13 from secret chamber 14
-* Path 6: Travel to secret chamber 6 from secret chamber 5
+* Path 6: Travel to secret chamber 15 from secret chamber 14
-* Path 7: Travel to secret chamber 4 from secret chamber 4
+* Path 7: Travel to secret chamber 5 from secret chamber 15
-* Path 8: Travel to secret chamber 7 from secret chamber 3
+* Path 8: Travel to secret chamber 4 from secret chamber 5
-* Path 9: Travel to secret chamber 10 from secret chamber 7
+* Path 9: Travel to secret chamber 6 from secret chamber 5
-* Path 10: Travel to secret chamber 14 from secret chamber 7
+* Path 10: Travel to secret chamber 16 from secret chamber 6
-* Path 11: Travel to secret chamber 12 from secret chamber 8
+* Path 11: Travel to secret chamber 7 from secret chamber 6
-* Path 12: Travel to secret chamber 9 from secret chamber 10
+* Path 12: Travel to secret chamber 8 from secret chamber 7
-* Path 13: Travel to secret chamber 11 from secret chamber 12
+* Path 13: Travel to secret chamber 9 from secret chamber 8
-* Path 14: Travel to secret chamber 15 from secret chamber 13
+* Path 14: Travel to secret chamber 10 from secret chamber 9
-* Path 15: Travel to secret chamber 19 from secret chamber 15
+* Path 15: Travel to secret chamber 11 from secret chamber 10
-* Path 16: Travel to secret chamber 18 from secret chamber 15
+* Path 16: Travel to secret chamber 12 from secret chamber 11
-* Path 17: Travel to secret chamber 16 from secret chamber 16
+* Path 17: Travel to secret chamber 19 from secret chamber 0
 * Path 18: Travel to secret chamber 17 from secret chamber 16
-* Path 19: Travel to secret chamber 13 from secret chamber 16
+* Path 19: Travel to secret chamber 18 from secret chamber 7